richardsgs27/web-sprint-challenge-advanced-css-and-intro-js-1/README.md

    Answer: Acessibility allows all people in the world or outside of it and people with disabilities to use the web.

 2. Talk about 3 different things you can do to ensure your website is accessible.
-   Answer: Make sure to use media queries.
+   Answer: Always make sure to use media queries.
 Use semantic language.
 Add images with Alt Text to describe images to disabled users.

 3. How would you explain the concept of a variable to someone new to programming?
    Answer: The concept of a variable can be explain as a way to store information that can be used later on.